tsmcc/smoothPolarPlot/README.md

 # smoothPolarPlot
-smoothed polar plot for representing polar data.
-Inspired by DP ship force butterfly diagrams
+Smoothed polar plot for representing polar data of any type.
+Inspired by ship DP capability plots.
+See comments in code for reference.